Jake-Andrews/CSCI3060UGroupProject/README.md

 that lists the various commands.

 All of the input and output files are in the root directory, "availablerentalsfile.txt, dailytransactionsfile.txt, useraccounts.txt"

+Possible errors using bash files:
+An error message when running bash files
+To fix, type dos2unix (filename)
+This changes the windows encoding of the file to be run properly.